 After 180 days of delay it is already considered that indicators for impairment may exist.
 In the judgment of collectability of receivables, the management performs analysis of the total exposure of each counterpart in order to establish the actual chance for their collection and not only at the level of past due individual receivables of a counterpart, including the potential opportunities for collecting eventual interest for compensating delay.
-When the collectability of a receivable (a group of receivables) is highly uncertain, an assessment is made what part thereof is secured by collateral (pledge, mortgage, warrant, bank guarantee) and thus with ensured collection (through future realization of the collateral or guarantee payment).
-Where the management has judged that a very high uncertainty exists as to the collectability of certain receivables or part of them and they are not secured by collateral, the receivables are fully written off.
+When the collectability of a receivable (a group of receivables) is highly uncertain, an assessment is made what part thereof is secured by collateral (pledge, mortgage, warrant, bank guarantee) and thus with ensured collection (through future realization of the collectability of certain receivables or part of them and they are not secured by collateral, the receivables are fully written off.

-As at 31 March 2016 there are no recognized impairments (not of recovered), related to commercial receivables of receivables (31 March 2015: BGN (2,139) thousand) (Note 9).
+As at 30 June 2016 there are no recognized impairments (not of recovered), related to commercial receivables of receivables (31 March 2015: BGN (2,139) thousand) (Note 9).